Jammersplit/Randy.js/README.md

 function plusMinusOne(plusProbability = 0.5) { }
 ```

-Same as `coinToss(1, -1)`, meaning it returns `+1` or `-1` randomly.
-Optional parameter `plusProbability` to set likelihood of returning `+1` (defaults to `0.5`, meaning equal probability).
-I found it particularly helpful for geometric operations, e.g. to flip orientations of some shape, axis, model.
-That's why I made it into a dedicated function.
+Identical to `coinToss(1, -1)`.
+Returns either `+1` or `-1` randomly.

+Optional parameter `plusProbability` to set likelihood of returning positive `1`, analog to `coinToss()` above.

+Particularly helpful for geometric operations, e.g. to flip orientations of some shape, axis, model etc. That's why it is a dedicated function with a more descriptive name.

 ```javascript
 //EXAMPLE